2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling.md

 This could create some issues when it comes to games that have their challenge deriving from entities updating in sync with each other, thus if we implement this "updatable rectangle" one or more entities would fall "out of sync", possibly making beating the level impossible.

 In that case we may just put out an exception (where certain entities are updated no matter what) or divide our level into smaller "rooms" that are instead entirely updated all the time.
+Another way could be updating the internal state of the objects, but not drawing them at all, which would still lighten the workload.

 ### Tweening is better than animating